ultravioletrs/cube/cloud-init/README.md

 # Cloud Init

-This directory contains the cloud-init configuration files for Vault AI.
+This directory contains the cloud-init configuration files for Cube AI.

 ## After the first boot